 Formulate clear research questions and objectives that will guide your study.
 These questions should address gaps in existing knowledge and provide a clear direction for your research.
 For example, your research questions could be: What are the primary challenges organizations face in attracting and retaining top talent?
 How can organizations develop effective strategies to overcome these challenges?

 By following these steps, you can select a research topic that is not only meaningful and relevant but also feasible within the scope of your dissertation.
 The next step involves conducting a comprehensive literature review to establish a strong theoretical foundation for your research.

 A literature review is a critical component of any dissertation as it provides a comprehensive understanding of the existing body of knowledge related to your research topic in HRM.
 Follow these steps to conduct an effective literature review:

 Searching Relevant Databases and Sources: Start by identifying relevant databases, academic journals, and other credible sources in the field of HRM.
 Use keywords and search terms that are closely related to your research topic.
-It is essential to include both seminal works and recent publications to ensure a comprehensive review.
+Including seminal works and recent publications is essential to ensure a comprehensive review.

 Reviewing Key Theories and Frameworks in HRM: Familiarize yourself with the key theories and frameworks in HRM that are relevant to your research topic.
-These theories could include motivation theories, organizational behavior theories, strategic HRM models, or theories on employee engagement and performance.
+These theories could include motivation, organizational behavior, strategic HRM models, or employee engagement and performance theories.

-Identifying Gaps or Controversies in the Literature: As you analyze the existing literature, identify gaps or controversies that need to be addressed through your research.
+Identifying Gaps or Controversies in the Literature: As you analyze the existing literature, identify gaps or controversies that must be addressed through your research.
 These gaps could be related to inconsistent findings, limited research on specific HRM practices, or underexplored areas within your chosen topic.